Neuromuscular Diseases

 "Neuromuscular Diseases" — scientific and practical journal.
 Established in 2011.

-Impact factor in RusSCI: 1,000.
+Impact factor in RusSCI: 1.24.
+H-Index: 13.

 Official journal of the Regional Public Organization “Association of Neuromuscular Disorders Specialists”.